All Episodes

 But look who the Democrats have to trot out.

-Here's a guy who was defeated in his home state re-election precisely because of his position on things like this.
+Here's a guy who was defeated in his home state reelection precisely because of his position on things like this.

-He was a Washington liberal Democrat from a blue state or red state, bunch of conservatives, and they took him to task, and he's out of work in terms of he's a lobbyist, but he was voted out of office.
+He was a Washington liberal Democrat from a blue state or red state, bunch of conservatives, and they took him to task and he's out of work in terms of, he's a lobbyist, but he was voted out of office.

-And this is who the Democrats can turn to now.
+And this is who the Democrats can turn to now, a defeated former majority leader to set the record straight.

 So nothing has really changed for them.

-And it's the same same plan from the same playbook that they have been utilizing ever since that Rockefeller memo that was uh discovered back in 2003 that orchestrated the strategery that they are now playing out and trying to say Bush lawed and is spying on American citizens.
+And it's the same plan from the same playbook that they have been utilizing ever since that Rockefeller memo that was discovered back in 2003 that orchestrated the strategery that they are now playing out and trying to say Bush lawed and is spying on American citizens.

 Anyway, we'll take a break.